Top 10 Ways to Step Out of Your Comfort Zone

 15 Write a book

-I thought this was one of the easiest things to do, but in fact it's literally the opposite.
-You have to keep consistencies with the characters and the plot, not to mention making the sentences connect each other and avoiding plot holes.
-I've encountered writers block in numerous stories that I forgot who were my main characters' personalities and the plotline.
-I've found out taking notes and making outlines for your story really helps especially while writing my draft.
-One hardest obstacle is that you need perseverance, at least for me.
+I've encountered writer's block in numerous stories and forgot my main characters' personalities and the plotline.
+I've found that taking notes and making outlines for your story really helps, especially while writing my draft.
+One of the hardest obstacles is that you need perseverance, at least for me.

 16 Explore new music genres